-The LIFO reserve is the difference between the cost of inventory that is calculated using the FIFO method and one using the LIFO method.
+The LIFO reserve is the difference between the cost of inventory calculated using the FIFO method and using the LIFO method.
 Since the reason for valuing an inventory using LIFO is usually to defer the payment of income taxes by increasing the cost of goods sold, the LIFO reserve essentially represents the amount by which an entity's taxable income has been deferred by using the LIFO method.
 In the typical inflationary environment, the value of a FIFO inventory is higher than the value of a LIFO inventory, so the calculation of the LIFO reserve is:

 LIFO Reserve = FIFO Valuation - LIFO Valuation